Register

 COMMENTS: crm/ow pgs

-Murphy Anderson cover & art; 1st app of Justice League of America (Batman, Superman, Flash, Wonder Woman, Green Lantern, Aquaman); 1st app of Starro the Conqueror
+1st appearance of Justice League of America (Batman, Superman, Flash, Wonder Woman, Green Lantern, Aquaman); 1st app. of Starro the Conqueror; Murphy Anderson cover & art; COMIC BOOK IMPACT rating of 9 (CBI)

 Read Description ▼